felixgrunberger/CopR/README.md

 done
 ```

-Position-specific enrichments were calculated by extracting the mean
+Position-specific enrichments in BED format were calculated by i)
-counts of biological triplicates from bed files for the ChIP-sample,
+scaling the reads in each dataset according to sequencing depth, ii)
+calculation of the ratio between IP and input for each replicate, and
+iii) averaging of the IP/input ratio from the biological triplicates and
-comparison to the input files and taking the log2 (compare
+taking the log2 for comparison (compare
 [`normalise_chipseq`](Rscripts/normalise_chipseq.R)).

 ### Differential gene expression analysis